 If you like carrot cake, you will love this recipe!
 My Favorite Carrot Cake is chock full of carrots, raisins, and because I’m a Southern girl, pecans.
 If this isn’t enough to get your attention, it’s then topped with a quick and easy, but decadent, luscious, and velvety smooth Cream Cheese Icing.
-Read on for complete step-by-step instructions to make this scrumptious cake, which by the way would make a delicious dessert for Easter.
+Read on for complete step-by-step instructions to make this scrumptious and moist Easy Carrot Cake with Cream Cheese Icing.

 There are probably as many carrot cake recipes as there are cookbooks, and that’s a lot.
 Most cooks have a favorite recipe, and there is also much discussion about which carrot cake recipe is the best.
 In fact, I attended a luncheon meeting of a cookbook club I belong to today and our hostess, Carolyn Haley, served a wonderful Carrot Cake (Gateau Aux Carottes) she made which was moist, flavorful and covered with a delicious Cream Cheese Icing that included mascarpone cheese.
 We were cooking from David Lebovitz’s cookbook, My Paris Kitchen.

 There are a few things that all carrot cakes have in common: they are made with oil instead of butter, you don’t have to beat the batter as much as some cake batters, and they all include grated carrots.
 Some also include pineapple and raisins and some include nuts.
 Pecans for sure if you are in the South, and sometimes walnuts or other nuts.
 Cream cheese icing is the classic icing on Carrot Cake, and all Cream Cheese Icing recipes include, you guessed it, cream cheese plus powdered sugar.
 The amounts and measurements may vary and some recipes, like Carolyn’s, may include other ingredients.